System Shock 2: Backstory

-In 2100, 28 years later, the company's failed stocks and assets were bought by a Russian oligarch named Anatoly Korenchkin, a former black market operator who sought to make money in legitimate ways.
+In 2100, 28 years later, the company's failed stocks and assets were bought by a Russian oligarch named Anatoly Korenchkin, a former black market operator who sought to make money legitimately.
 He re-licensed and restored the company to its former status in the following decade.
 Along with producing healthcare and consumer products, Korenchkin signed weapons contracts with various military organizations, private and political-owned.
-The new UNN was almost virtually powerless with Korenchkin exercising control over them.
+The new UNN was virtually powerless, with Korenchkin exercising control over them.

-In January 2114, 42 years after the Citadel events and 14 years into rebuilding TriOptimum, the company created an experimental FTL starship, the Von Braun, which is now on its maiden voyage.
-The ship is also followed by a UNN space vessel, the Rickenbacker, which is controlled by Captain William Bedford Diego, son of Edward Diego, the Citadel Station's infamous commander, and public hero of the Battle of the Boston Harbor during the Eastern States Police Action.
-Because the Rickenbacker does not have an FTL system of its own, the two ships are attached for the trip.
+In January 2114, 42 years after the Citadel events and 14 years into rebuilding TriOptimum, the company created an experimental FTL starship, the Von Braun, which is on its maiden voyage.
+The ship is followed by a UNN space vessel, the Rickenbacker, controlled by Captain William Bedford Diego, son of the Citadel Station's infamous commander, Edward Diego, and public hero of the Battle of the Boston Harbor during the Eastern States Police Action.
+Because the Rickenbacker does not have an FTL system, the two ships are attached for the trip.
 However, Korenchkin was egotistical enough to make himself the captain of the Von Braun despite being inexperienced.

-In July 2114, 5 months into the journey, the ships respond to a distress signal from the planet Tau Ceti V, outside the Solar System.
-A rescue team is sent to the planet's surface where they discover strange eggs; these eggs, found in an old ejection pod, infect the rescue team and integrate them into an alien communion known as "the Many" - a psychic hive mind generated by parasitic worms which can infect and mutate a human host.
+Five months into the journey, the ships respond to a distress signal from the planet Tau Ceti V, outside the Solar System.
+A rescue team is sent to the planet's surface, where they discover strange eggs; these eggs, found in an old ejection pod, infect the rescue team and integrate them into an alien communion known as "the Many" - a psychic hive mind generated by parasitic worms which can infect and mutate a human host.
 The parasites eventually spread to both ships and take over or kill most of their crews.